 Breads & Grains.

 So there you have it.
-If you want to stop bird hormones, watch the diet.
+If you want to stop hormonal bird behavior, watch the diet.

 For more information on hormonal bird behavior check out these blogs

 The Ultimate Guide To Hormonal Bird Behavior